WEX Fleet Cards Review: Are They Right for Your Fleet?

 Quick overview

-WEX’s Fleet Cross Roads Card program comes with all the benefits of the Fleet Card and Large Fleet Card, including advanced spending controls and analytics, plus access to the WEX EDGE Savings Network.
+You'll also get all the benefits of the Fleet Card and Large Fleet Card such as including advanced spending controls and analytics, plus access to the WEX EDGE Savings Network.
+You’ll get the following exclusive discounts:

 Did You Know?